isaacjeffersonlee/maths-python-solvers/README.md

 Note: when downloading/running this repository, make sure to have all files/directories in the same directory because they depend on each other.

-Images/ -> Contains phase portrait images.
+[Images/] : Contains phase portrait images.

-solver_functions.py -> main code function definitions, don't run this file directly.
+[solver_functions.py] : main code function definitions, don't run this file directly.

-matrix_solver.py -> base version, can be run as you would a normal python .py file.
+[matrix_solver.py] : base version, can be run as you would a normal python .py file.

-matrix_solver_jupyter.ipynb -> jupyter version, best version imo, can print output in nicely formatted LaTeX and display images.
+[matrix_solver_jupyter.ipynb] : jupyter version, best version imo, can print output in nicely formatted LaTeX and display images.

-memory.txt -> stores saved matrices for persistant use.
+[memory.txt] : stores saved matrices for persistant use.

 ### Available Modes: